 Classic Blalock–Taussig Shunt

-The development of palliative procedures began at the Johns Hopkins Hospital with the goal of providing improved blood flow to the pulmonary vascular bed in cyanotic children; the subclavian-to-right PA shunt was introduced clinically in 1944.3 This method of systemic-to-PA shunt followed the pioneering experimental work by Alfred ...
+The development of palliative procedures began at the Johns Hopkins Hospital with the goal of providing improved blood flow to the pulmonary vascular bed in cyanotic children; the subclavian-to-right PA shunt was introduced clinically in 1944.3 This method of systemic-to-PA shunt followed the pioneering experimental ...